Can You Freeze Milk?

 - Plant-based milks vary in how well they freeze; oat and soy milk generally freeze better than almond milk.

-- Do not refreeze milk once thawed.
+- Do not refreeze milk once thawed, following the same rule as refreezing thawed meat.